kylerchin/adorabot/README.md

 Things that need to be added to maintain this:
 - Sharding needs to be upgraded to multi-host sharding.
 This means multiple computers in different locations should be able to host the bot.

-- The Youtube API needs to be swapped out with a custom scrapper to avoid API limits if the bot gets too popular, or we'll need to upgrade the accounds
+- The Youtube API needs to be swapped out with a custom scrapper to avoid API limits if the bot gets too popular, or we'll need to upgrade the accounts linked to the API keys

 ### Configuration File